karthik101/30loops-user-docs/30loops-user-docs/manual.rst

 ===============

 On 30loops, you create an app for each of your web applications you want to deploy.
 You can connect several services to your app.
-These services are called resources.
-Each resource is a component of your app, for example a database, a worker or a MongoDB server.
+Every app or service is a resource on 30loops.

-You can create, modify or delete apps and resources using our client or the REST api.
+You can create, modify or delete apps and services using our client or the REST api.
 We will connect them together, and provide the required architecture around them.

 Working on the platform consists mainly of two tasks:

-#) Creating, editing and deleting apps and resources
+#) Creating, editing and deleting apps and services

    You can manipulate the configuration of your apps.
 This can be done by sending valid JSON messages to the API.